Digital Inclusion Strategy

 • Digitisation can be a non-starter no matter how smart you are!

-by Caroline Barlow, about 3 years ago
+by Caroline Barlow, over 4 years ago

 I live in the northern suburbs and recently had to give up my NBN service because they could not guarantee speeds, and my land line kept dropping out, often for hours.
 I have to use a mobile as I need 24 hours phone access for emergencies.
 However I have essential tremors and have serious problems using a mobile phone and usually cut people off while trying to answer a call.
 I also have vision problems.
 I am IT literate and used to build computers from scratch, but cannot function as I am.
 All my log-ins have been done on my...
 Continue reading